Emarioo/wander/docs/installer_todo.md

 # Installer and backend server todos.

+- [ ] Net.btb assumes win_send writes all provided bytes.
+This is not the case.
+It may write less than requested bytes.
+HANDLE THIS, redesign the Socket.btb

 - [ ] If a developer uploads files to channel and a user tries to download it should wait downloading until upload is finished.
 User will receive a message "Developer is currently uploading game files to 'release', 35% done (53MB / 150MB)."
 - [ ] Is users are downloading from channel and developer starts to upload then user downloads should stop and restart giving them the "Developer is currently uploading..." message.